Cynic1254/Block-B-blog/page/index.markdown

     }
 }
 ```
-As seen the user has to worry about little things as much care has been taken to make the experience as streamlined as possible, the only lines in the callbacks are those that output strings to the function body.
+As seen the user must worry about little things as much care has been taken to make the experience as streamlined as possible, the only lines in the callbacks are those that output strings to the function body.

 ## Final words
-Although not perfect I believe that having a simple way to do reflection is vital for many project and I hope that this blogpost and program encourage some people to make a better program (or improve the current one).
+Although not perfect I believe that having a simple way to do reflection is vital for many projects and I hope that this blogpost and program encourage some people to make a better program (or improve the current one).
 I am very aware that this program has many shortcomings and this being my first experience with clang it also meant that I had to learn as I went.
-After writing this blog I will be working in a team to make a game engine and I hope I can convince people to use my program so it gets some more practical examples.
+After writing this blog I will be working in a team to make a game engine and I hope I can convince people to use my program, so it gets some more practical examples.

 All code showed is available to download and see on the [github page](https://github.com/Cynic1254/Block-B-blog/tree/main/Code).